Frequently Asked Questions

 Burning Sands.
 Second place is probably Rum n' Bass.

 Do you play Geometry Dash or Beat Saber?
+Which is your favorite?

 I have an Oculus Rift S and I have Beat Saber.
 I don't play super often, maybe a couple times a month.
 Good game!